 - Actively engage in the redeployment process to seek alternative employment within the Council, i.e. by completing the Skills Profile form and checking the Council's Intranet on a regular basis for suitable employment opportunities this includes those staff who maybe absence from the workplace due to sickness absence, maternity or other types of leave. - Complete supporting statement's promptly upon request from People Centre in regards to applying for internal suitable alternative employment. - Consider reasonable changes in the work environment, pay and responsibilities. - Make use of opportunities and facilities available for job search inside and outside the council. - Prepare adequately for interviews i.e. make sure that they are familiar with the job description and requirements as outlined in the person specification of the potential suitable alternative post. - Not to unreasonably turn down an offer of suitable alternative employment. - Carry out any reasonable temporary duties assigned to them by their line manager when they are under trial for a post.

 The recruiting manager's responsibilities within the process:

-- Notify the People Centre of any post(s) to be advertised before taking any action to advertise a vacant post. - Accept responsibility for employees by responding positively to requests from other departments to consider staff subject to redeployment.
+• Notify the People Centre of any post(s) to be advertised before taking any action to advertise a vacant post.